Planning an adult trip to Animal Kingdom? We’ve got you covered!

 Festival of the Lion King is one of the most exciting shows that Disney puts on inside it’s parks.
 This Broadway-caliber show features professional singers, lively musical numbers, acrobats and dancers who perform the popular songs from the Lion King movie.

-Adults will really appreciate the costuming and talent of the performers in the Festival of the Lion King.
-The show appeals to people of all ages, even calling out some of the children from the crowd to join in one particular song, but the stunning performance is one that grown-ups will especially enjoy.
+Adults will marvel at the costuming and talent of the performers in the Festival of the Lion King.
+The show appeals to people of all ages, but the stunning performance is one that grown-ups will especially enjoy.

-We recommend getting fastpasses for this experience, but showtimes occur once per hour throughout the day making it an easy one to add to your schedule if you don’t get a fastpass.
+We recommend getting Lightning Lane for this experience, but since showtimes occur once per hour throughout the day it’s not always necessary to use Genie+ here.
 There is no bad seat in the house, so don’t worry about being the last one in.

 Gorilla Falls Exploration Trail (9/10)

 Gorilla Falls is located inside the Africa section of Animal Kingdom and showcases many animals native to the continent of Africa, from the lush jungle to the dry desert.
-This is a great trail for taking in the middle of a long day when you’re waiting for the next reservation or fastpass.
+This is a great trail for taking in the middle of a long day when you have some free time.

 You’ll get to see several species of monkeys and apes, including a family of Gorillas, which tend to be the stars of the trail.
-There’s a large crowd that gathers at their exhibit to interact with the family behind the glass.
+There’s always a large crowd around the gorilla family exhibit.
 In addition, you’ll see zebras, okapi, water buffalo, and small creatures like African reptiles, amphibians and meerkats.

 Maharajah Jungle Trek (9/10)